1934 24 Hours of Le Mans: Finish and post-race

 The Bugatti tourer of Mahé/Desvignes was the only other car over 2-litres to finish, aside from the winner, coming home in ninth.
 Not built for speed, it was easier on its engine and having got into the top-ten during the night, its reliability got it to the end.
+De Clifford bought his Lagonda home in 16th place.
+Early in the night a stone had been thrown up and struck him in the face, smashing his goggles.
+Thereafter they had run steadily until lunchtime when the engine dropped a cylinder.
 Among the female drivers, fortunes were mixed: Champney and Petre had an uneventful race and came home in 13th.
 Anne-Cécile Rose-Itier also had a trouble-free run, going to a prescribed pace and finishing 17th.
 Her MG beat its target distance by 30 laps.
 Gwenda Stewart only ran sixteen laps in the new Derby-Miller before the engine packed up.
 Later in the year though, she set a new speed record at Monthlèry in the car.

 Étancelin was honoured with a civic reception in his home city of Rouen and he resolved to drive the winning Alfa Romeo to the event.
 The car was filled with petrol for the journey, but by the time he brought his bags down from the hotel, the gas had leaked out all over the forecourt, as the fuel tank had not been repaired since the finish.
 After a solid run in Le Mans, a fortnight later, Mahé and Desvignes took the Bugatti Type 44 to victory at Spa, this year run as a 10-hour touring car race.

 The next year, Lord de Clifford gained notoriety as the last British peer tried in the House of Lords.
 He was an advocate for compulsory driver licences and speed limits, which came into British law in 1934.
 He was accused of speeding when involved in a fatal head-on car accident from a car travelling on the wrong side of the road.
 With the evidence provided he was acquitted.
 This was the last race for Tracta.
 Founder Jean-Albert Grégoire instead chose to market the innovative four-wheel drive technology and work with other manufacturers.
 Alongside Panhard and Alvis, the most significant collaboration was with Willys that used it with its Jeep.